ISTE-HIT/Software_Developer_Course/README.md

 ## Day-4  HTML tags

+- What is HTML?
 - Difference between Website and Web Application.
 - Difference between static web page and dynamic web page.
 - What is Web Server?
+- What is UI ?
 - Opening tags and closing tags in HTML.
+- what are attributes in tags?
 - Parired and Non-paired tag.
 - Tags in HTMl:
    1. Html tag -